 Next, we examine how credit spreads were impacted by events that might have changed investor expectations of government support.
 The events and their corresponding dates are in Table 7.
 These events offer natural experiments to assess changes in TBTF expectations over time.
 For instance, prior to the recent financial crisis, investors may have been unsure about whether the government would guarantee the obligations of large financial institutions should they encounter financial difficulty, since there was no explicit commitment to do so.
-When Bear Stearns collapsed, its creditors were protected through a takeover arranged and subsidized by the Federal Reserve, despite the fact that Bear Stearns was an investment bank, not a commercial bank.
-This intervention likely reinforced expectations that the government would guarantee the obligations of large financial institutions.
-Similarly, the later decision to allow Lehman Brothers to fail, in contrast, served as a negative shock to those expectations.
-Although the Federal Reserve and the Treasury intervened the day after Lehman was allowed to collapse (including a rescue of AIG's creditors), the government adopted a series of unpredictable and confusing policies around Lehman's collapse, making future intervention increasingly uncertain.
-Hence, both the Bear Stearns event and the Lehman event provide contrasting shocks to investor expectations of government support.
-We also examine other events that may have affected investor expectations positively.
-In particular, we examine the events surrounding the passage of
+When Bear Stearns collapsed, its creditors were protected through a takeover arranged and subsidized by the Federal Reserve, despite the fact that Bear Stearns was an investment bank, not a commercial bank.20 This intervention likely reinforced expectations that the government would guarantee the obligations of large financial institutions.
+Similarly, the later decision to allow Lehman Brothers

-&lt;sup>14 In connection with Bear Stearns' merger with JP Morgan Chase in 2008, the Federal Reserve provided JP Morgan Chase with regulatory relief and nearly \$30 billion in asset guarantees, and Bear Stearns with lending support under section 13(3) of the Federal Reserve Act of 1913, the first time since the Great Depression that the Federal Reserve directly supported a non-bank with taxpayer funds.
+20 In connection with Bear Stearns' merger with JP Morgan Chase in 2008, the Federal Reserve provided JP Morgan Chase with regulatory relief and nearly \$30 billion in asset guarantees, and Bear Stearns with lending support under section 13(3) of the Federal Reserve Act of 1913, the first time since the Great Depression that the Federal Reserve directly supported a non-bank with taxpayer funds.
 The Fed also announced the Primary Dealer Credit Facility, which opened the discount window to primary dealers in government securities, some of which are investment banks, bringing into the financial safety net investment banks like Lehman, Merrill Lynch, and Goldman Sachs.